Our church is rooted and growing in historic biblical Christianity.

-Our beliefs unite us with Christians everywhere in all times while also allowing us to humbly and charitably differ in Biblical doctrines that we cherish.
-As you learn about our beliefs you should know that you don’t need to be a Presbyterian to become a Presbyterian; you just need to believe that Jesus is your Lord and Savior.
+Our beliefs unite us with Christians everywhere in all times while also allowing us to humbly and charitably differ in Biblical doctrines that make a difference in how we express our faith.
+You should know that you don’t need to be a Presbyterian to join our church or belong to our community, we welcome everyone!

 We are committed to the beliefs of the Protestant Reformation advanced by men like Martin Luther and John Calvin during the mid-sixteenth century.
 They are summarized in the Westminster Standards (the Confession of Faith, the Larger and Shorter Catechisms), the Belgic Confession, the Canons of Dordt, and the Heidelberg Catechism.

 Along with evangelicals in other denominations, we affirm the authority and inerrancy of the entire Bible in its original languages.
 We believe that salvation is only by God’s grace, and is received solely by faith in Christ.
 We believe in the historicity of the biblical miracles, of the virgin birth, and in the reality of Christ’s Second Coming.